 Not to mention, that when we got home we had to learn to edit footage.

-I’m definitely not going to say that you NEED to buy a drone as it is not a necessity.
+I’m definitely not going to say that you NEED to buy and travel with a drone as it is not a necessity.
 However, if you have found this page you are probably weighing up the pros and cons of having a drone in your family travel kit!
-If you are like this mama, I wasn’t that enthusiastic.
+If you are me, I wasn’t that enthusiastic.
 Without being a spoiler, I was totally wrong!
-The drone is Awesome!
+The drone is awesome!

 1. You get some amazing footage and stunning perspectives.
-We all enjoy heading home after Papa has filmed on the drone and watching the videos – they show another side to the place we have just visited.
+We all enjoy heading home after papa has filmed on the drone and watching the videos.
+They show another side to the place we have just visited.
 It is one thing to be shooting photos with a camera but traveling with a drone gives you an awesome ariel perspective of the places you visit.

-2. You also get amazing photos and, if you are into photography like we are, having stunning and different photos is a definite pro of having a drone.
+2. You also get amazing photos.
+If you are into photography like we are, having stunning and different photos is a definite pro of having a drone.
 Many people just think of the videos that drones produce but another benefit is the photos.

 3. They are relatively easy to fly and control.
 Papa has taught himself using Youtube videos and so far, so good.
 Although he has had a couple of minor crashes!

 4. It gives Papa something to do when the kids/family are playing.
 He had tried fishing at the beach or having a beer but something was missing.
 Now he has a hobby that he can practice at the same time as the family.
 Works for us.

 Cons (That Were Myths!)
 About Travelling With A Drone

 1. That traveling with a drone isn’t compatible with family travel (eg, they are dangerous).